trenthian/trenthian.github.io/index.md

 I'm a developer interested in:

+- Game Design
+- Music Production
+- Sound and Foley
+- UX
-- Web Development
+- Gameplay Design
-- AI & Machine Learning
+- Story and Scenario Writing
-- Open Source
+- Video Editing
-- Cloud Computing
+- Direction
+- New Fresh and Complete Ideas

 ## Featured Projects